Plants growing indoors suffer from dry air, and if you want to know How to Increase Humidity for Houseplants, read this till the end.

 6. Pot in a Pot

-Select one or two sizes bigger pot than the pot of the houseplant.
+Select one or two sizes of bigger pots than the pot of the houseplant.
 Fill the pot with water and place the houseplant in this larger pot.

 Keep in mind that the larger pot should be waterproof to prevent leakage.
 You can also place sphagnum moss in the gap.
 As the water evaporates or the sphagnum moss dries out.
-Thus humidity level rises.
+Thus, the humidity level rises.

 Caution